 With the lights off, you can also spot pinhole cameras by putting a tube over one of your eyes (like a telescope), while keeping your other eye closed.
 If something shines back while you’re sweeping a flashlight across the room, then there’s a good chance it’s a camera lens.

 Use a laser pointer to scan rooms.
 What you’ll need to look out for is the lens reflection, which will shine when the laser hits the camera.
 If you see a reflection, that means it’s time to get a closer look.
+Tap or click here for ways to tell if you’re being spied on.

 Wi-Fi network check